 The following documents contain provisions that, through reference in this text, become part of the GSTC Accreditation Manual.
 For documents that specify a date or version number, later amendments or revisions of that document do not apply as a normative requirement.
 Readers are encouraged to review the most recent editions and any guidance documents available to gain further insight into how the document has changed and to consider whether or not to implement the latest changes.
 For documents without dates or version numbers, the latest published edition of the document referred to applies.

-- ISO / IEC 17065:2012 Conformity assessment Requirements for bodies certifying products, processes and services - ISO 19011:2018 Guidelines for quality and/or environmental management system auditing
+ISO / IEC 17065:2012 Conformity Assessment Requirements for bodies certifying products, processes, and services.
+ISO 19011:2018 Guidelines for quality and/or environmental management system auditing.
+IAF MD 1:2018 IAF Mandatory Document for the Audit and Certification of a Management System Operated by a Multi-Site Organization.
+IAF MD 5: 2019 Determination of Audit Time of Quality, Environmental and Occupational Health & Safety Management System

-- IAF MD 1:2018 IAF Mandatory Document for the Audit and Certification of a Management System Operated by a Multi-Site Organization - IAF MD 5: 2015 Determination of audit time of quality and environmental management systems - IAF MD 4:2018 IAF Mandatory Document for the Use of Information and Communication Technology (ICT) for Auditing/Assessment Purposes - ISEAL Code of Good Practice Assuring Compliance with Social and Environmental Standards - GSTC Checklist: Certification Scheme Certification Body Framework
+IAF MD 4:2022 IAF Mandatory Document for the Use of Information and Communication Technology (ICT) for Auditing/Assessment Purposes.
+ISEAL Code of Good Practice Assuring Compliance with Social and Environmental Standards.
+GSTC Checklist Certification Scheme - Certification Body Framework.